 Each generation is motivated by different things when it comes to work.
 And Gen Z is the latest generation to hit the workforce.
 While they have quite a bit in common with Millennials, they also have some big differences.

 But why should you cater to these cultural differences for Gen Zers?
 Your business’ success depends on your ability to diversify your workforce and attract new talent to your company.
 Gen Z is ready to prove their worth too, but you gotta give them something in return for it.

-Cultural fit is so important to them that nearly 40% of them would relocate to another state for a job at a company with great culture.
-And when the culture between them and company meshes better, they stick around for longer.
-On average, Gen Z sticks around for three years with a company that has a good cultural fit.
+Cultural alignment is so important to them that nearly 40% of them would relocate to another state for a job at a company with a great culture.
+And when the culture between them and the company meshes better, they stick around for longer.
+On average, Gen Z sticks around for three years with a company if they feel they are aligned with the culture.

 Motivation Tip: To diversify your workforce with this younger generation, recruit them with the promise of job security and raises down the line.

 Millennials are collaborative and teamwork-oriented and love a culture where inclusion takes priority.
 Gen Z on the other hand is a bit more competitive.
 They would rather work on their own and be judged on their own merits rather than those of their team.
 In fact, 39% of Gen Zers opt for a workplace culture that is fast-paced.